Nick and Sharon: Infidelities, Cassie's death and divorce (2000–06)

 In 2003, realizing he needs to fix his marriage, Nick goes to give Sharon flowers but is shocked when he sees Victor kissing Sharon.
 Humiliated, Sharon leaves town.
 During this time, Sharon Case was absent for months due to lengthy contract negotiations which left her fate on the show in question.
 She eventually struck a deal with the producers and returned, after being off-screen from February 17 to May 1.
 Instead of having the character depart fully or be killed off, executive producer at the time David Shaughnessy chose to have her leave town.
 While away, Sharon became depressed and on the verge of suicide.
 During her absence, Cassie nearly dies after falling into an icy pond, and resented Sharon upon her return.
-Sharon was confronted with her past when a man who she had sex with and who later abused her while she was out of town, Cameron Kirsten (Linden Ashby), came to town with intent of sleeping with her; as well as Cassie's biological father Frank arriving in town.
+Sharon was confronted with her past when a man who she had sex with and who later abused her while she was out of town, Cameron Kirsten (Linden Ashby), came to town with intent of having sex with her; as well as Cassie's biological father Frank arriving in town.
 He attacks her on New Year's Eve and she throws a bottle at him; Sharon believes that she murdered Cameron.
 However, he turned out to be alive; Cameron killed Frank and used his dead body to make Sharon believe it was his corpse.
 Case praised the storyline as one of her favorite, feeling that Sharon was still a hero; stating: "Your romantic lead shouldn't just be a simple romantic lead.
 Sharon was that for a long time.
 She was in this love story with Nick and nothing really happened to her.
 You can only carry that so far."
 Sharon and Nick was finally solid in their marriage again, after two years of tumultuous events.

 In 2005, 14-year-old Cassie was killed in a car accident after attempting to drive drunken Daniel Romalotti (Michael Graziadei) home.
 Nick became distant from Sharon, causing Sharon to become close to Brad Carlton (Don Diamont), who she worked with while being a spokesperson for Newman Enterprises' Beauty of Nature cosmetics line.
 Nick also inched closer to a co-worker, Phyllis Summers (Michelle Stafford).
 Sharon and Brad shared a kiss, but she confessed it to Nick, wanting to work on her marriage.
 However, Nick was having an affair with Phyllis.
 When Sharon failed to commit to him, Brad proposed to Nick's sister Victoria Newman (Amelia Heinle) instead.